Best Online Colleges in Arkansas 2025

 What is the easiest online college to get into in Arkansas?

 Many Arkansas colleges report a high acceptance rate.
-At Arkansas Tech University, for example, 94% of applicants receive an acceptance letter.
-That means your odds of getting in are high when you apply to this public institution.
+At Arkansas Tech University, for example, 96% of applicants received an acceptance letter in fall 2023.
+That means your odds of getting in are high when applying to this public institution.

 Related articles that may interest you